 I am working hard to make sure more of our students have access to the internet.
 Verizon has already started installing 5G internet infrastructure in our public housing neighborhoods, and I am working with them, Richmond businesses, and charities to get our students devices that can connect to the internet.
 Our children still need to learn the skills needed to serve them well as adults, and parents deserve help during this difficult time.
 This infrastructure will last beyond this pandemic and shows us that our city can come out of this crisis stronger than it was before.

 I pledge to continue prioritizing funding for school infrastructure.
 Despite building three new schools since 2016, many of our schools are still in disrepair.
 Our students should not have to learn in schools that have dangerous mold problems, leaky roofs, or broken heating and cooling systems.
-I am actively engaging state-level lawmakers to help Richmond and localities like us build and repair schools that are worthy of our children.
+I am actively engaging state-level lawmakers to help Richmond and localities like us build and repair schools.

 I will do everything I can to prevent spending cuts to our schools and to grow our schools’ budget.
 Coronavirus is forcing City Council to review every dime in the city’s budget.
 As we decide how to change the city’s budget to deal with our new reality, our schools are my top priority, and we will protect the gains we’ve made in the past four years.

 Help get Andreas into City Hall: